-On the coast of Maine is this tiny house hidden among the pines.
-Called the Tree House, it serves as a playhouse for the owners’ kids and a hangout for the adults of the family.
+This tiny house is hidden among the pines along the coast of Maine.
+Called the Tree House, it serves as a playhouse for the owners’ kids and a hangout space for the adults of the family.
 Though not designed for full-time living, it looks like it would make for a great little house if utilities were installed and the interior finished.

-The family had wanted to build an actual tree house, but the trees on the property were not large enough to support the structure.
-Instead architect David Matero sited it at the edge of a drop-off, putting it high in the tree canopy.
+The family had wanted to build an actual tree house but the trees on the property were not large enough to hold the structure.
+Instead, architect David Matero supported it on a pier foundation but sited it at the edge of a drop-off, putting the tiny house up in the tree canopy.

-The Tree House has a very eye-catching playful roofline with multiple shed roofs.
+The Tree House has an eye-catching playful roofline with multiple shed roofs.
 The exterior is finished with western red cedar shingles and trim.
-An oil finish was applied to darken the wood and further blend the Tree House into the woods.
+An oil finish was applied to darken the wood and further blend the Tree House into the forest.

 Other than the built-in furniture, the interior is unfinished with no insulation or wall finish, leaving the rough-sawn Douglas fir framing on view.
 Both levels have their own balconies, with the lower one connected by a rope bridge to a zip-line.